We provide explanations and background information on elections, voting rights and digital democracy

 Voters mark only their first and second preferred candidates on a ballot paper which may contain more than two candidates.

-If not single candidate receives an absolute majority of first preferences, all other candidates apart from the top two on first preferences are eliminated from the race
+If no single candidate receives an absolute majority of first preferences, all other candidates apart from the top two on first preferences are eliminated from the race

-The second preferences of those eliminated ballots are then disturbed to the top two candidates
+The second preferences of those eliminated ballots are then distributed to the top two candidates

 The candidate with the most votes at the end of this process wins the election